 Note: Never, ever speak ill of any company during the interview.

-Here, you can explain how passionate you are about the post applied to you for, and how your skill fit the bill.
+Here, you can explain how passionate you are about the post applied to you, and how your skill fits the bill.

 It is a set of instructions given to the computing device to perform specific tasks.
 And then mention the number and the programming languages you know, or used.

 It is an engineering branch associated with software system development.

 What makes you learn software engineering concepts, when you already know about programming?

 A programmer may not have a complete conceptual understanding of software engineering.
 The software engineering concepts guide the programmers to know how to assess the end-user requirements and design the algorithms, create programs by coding and testing the code and the documentation.